Pentacam® AXL Wave Basic Software

 - Retrospective application

 The Belin ABCD Progression Display allows direct comparison of up to eight exams per eye.
-The four parameters A (= anterior radius of curvature in 3 mm zone), B (= back/posterior radius of curvature in 3 mm zone), C (= corneal thickness at thinnest point) and D (= distance corrected visual acuity - DCVA) are displayed one above the other for easy detection of any trend of progression, both before and after CXL (corneal crosslinking).
+The four parameters A (= anterior radius of curvature in 3 mm Zone), B (= back/posterior radius of curvature in 3 mm Zone), C (= corneal thickness at thinnest point) and D (= distance corrected visual acuity - DCVA) are displayed side by side to easily visually determine a trend of progression or depression (according to CXL).
+Each individual exam can be marked as baseline/reference (first exam by default) or as first exam after a cross-linking treatment (white/black bar line).
+The red and green lines describe the respective confidence intervals (CI).
+The red lines describe the group with kc, the green lines the normal/healthy group.
+The solid lines indicate the 95 % CI and the dashed lines the 80 % CI.
+The Belin ABCD KC Staging (Topometric/KC-Staging) and the Belin ABCD Progression Display can be used retrospectively.

 - Cataract Pre-Op Display for premium IOL selection and assessment of the optical properties of the entire cornea